Skip to content

 Other Responsibilities

-- A positive attitude toward technology
+• A positive attitude toward technology

-- An open mind toward online education
+• An open mind toward this style of education

-- Willingness to share your experiences with others
+• Willingness to share your experiences with others

-- Strong writing skills for expressing yourself in the discussion area
+• Strong communication skills for expressing yourself

-- Strong analytical and critical thinking skills for when you "get stuck"
+• Strong analytical and critical thinking skills for when you "get stuck"

-- Resourcefulness - don't be afraid to click on links and explore and ask questions that give you just enough information to get unstuck
+• Resourcefulness - don't be afraid to click on links and explore and ask questions that give you just enough information to get unstuck

-- Time management
+• Time management

 The next reading in the course will discuss more information about the course in general and what is necessary.